How to Increase Customer Loyalty and Retention

 Data powers personalization — and personalization drives loyalty.
 By taking the time to create tailored shopping experiences for your customers, you show that you understand them, helping to bring them closer to your brand and build trusted relationships.

-By consolidating and leveraging your product, sales, and customer data, you have the information you need to elevate personalization beyond first names in subject lines and create relevant, meaningful experiences that drive repeat purchases and improve customer loyalty.
+By consolidating and leveraging your product, sales, and customer data, you have the information you need to elevate personalization beyond first names in subject lines and create relevant, meaningful experiences that drive repeat purchases and cultivate customer loyalty.

-Remove friction from the customer journey
+3. Remove friction from the customer journey

 Nobody likes friction, least of all your customers.
 If you want to keep them coming back, exploring new product lines and recommending your brand to their friends and family, you need to make those processes as simple as possible.